 Urban Forest Climate Adaptation Initiative

+The term ‘urban forest’ describes trees in parks, around buildings, along streets and in backyards.
+In the Metro Vancouver region there are also remnant patches of forest.
 Urban trees face challenging growing environments – proximity to traffic, poor soils, confined roots, and increasing impacts from our changing climate such as summer drought, more intense storms, and greater susceptibility to damage from insects and diseases.
-How do we plan for the future for Urban Forests?
-By making good choices today.
+Part of maintaining a healthy urban forest is to select and maintain trees for a changing climate.